Mako Ishino: Return to showbiz

-She released her first single after a 4-year hiatus with ("Encounter", 19th single released June 21, 1985).
+She released her first single after a 4-year hiatus with Meguriai ("Encounter", 19th single released June 21, 1985).

-She was cast in the part of the younger sister of the lead actress in ("Life", started January 5, 1986), the year-long NHK Taiga drama for that year.
+She was cast in the part of the younger sister of the lead actress in Inochi ("Life", started January 5, 1986), the year-long NHK Taiga drama for that year.
 Ishino portrayed Sachi, who had a crippled leg from a Tokyo air raid.
 In later years, the rerun of Inochi became a huge hit in Cuba with an 80% rating, and Ishino became the most well-known Japanese personality in that country.

-On July 21, 1987, she released ("Glass Ferris Wheel"), followed in October 21 by ("Glass Ferris Wheel").
+On July 21, 1987, she released Garasu no kanransha ("Glass Ferris Wheel"), followed on October 21 by Sora ni kanbasu ("Glass Ferris Wheel").

-Her second marriage in 1990 to lasted until 1996.
+Her second marriage in 1990 to Shun Hiroooka lasted until 1996.

 Ishino was cast in the role of Swan Shiratori in the original Japanese Tokusou Sentai Dekaranger (2004–2005).
 The show was remade into the American version Power Rangers S.P.D. soon after, and back-imported into Japan, dubbed, in 2011, with Ishino as the voice of the narrator.